The biosafety permit application is optimized for Chrome and Internet Explorer.

-Biohazards are defined as biological agents and materials which are potentially hazardous to humans, animals and other forms of life.
-They include known pathogens and infectious agents including bacteria and their plasmids and phages, viruses, fungi, mycoplasmas and parasites, cell lines, animal remains, and laboratory animals including insects which might harbor such infectious agents, and primate body fluids.
-Also included are potentially biohazardous organisms used in procedures such as recombinant DNA and genetic manipulations, and transgenic plant research.
+Biohazardous Materials are defined as biological agents and materials that are potentially hazardous to humans, animals and other forms of life.
+They include known pathogens and infectious agents including bacteria and their plasmids and phages, viruses, fungi, mycoplasmas, and parasites; cell lines, animal remains, and laboratory animals (including insects) which might harbor such infectious agents, primate body fluids and plant materials.
+Also included are nucleic acids used in procedures such as recombinant DNA and genetic manipulations.

-- National Institutes of Health Guidelines for Research Involving Recombinant DNA Molecules
+- National Institutes of Health Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules

 How to Update your Permit

 - Go to: https://bio-permits.its.sfu.ca and log in with your username and password.

 - Select "Active Permits" from the Biosafety Permits drop down menu.